 Field Name Action/Definition Message Number to Modify Select the number of the message you want to modify from the drop-down list.
-Message n Item List ldx Displays the index number of the messages. Туре Displays the message type including various Text String , Code Related Item , or Package Related Item messages.
+Message n Item List ldx Displays the index number of the messages. Туре Displays the message type including various Text String, Code Related Item, or Package Related Item messages.
 Qualifier Displays relevant qualifiers for the message item if needed.
 Add Click to add a message item to the bottom of the list.
 Add before Click to add a message item above the currently selected message.
 Add after Click to add a message item below the currently selected message.

 Field Name Action/Definition Move up Click to move the selected message item up one level in the list.
 Move down Click to move the selected message item down one level in the list.
 Remove Click to remove the selected message item.
-Item n Definition Item Type Select Text String , Code Related Item , or Package Related Item from the drop-down list.
+Item n Definition Item Type Select Text String, Code Related Item, or Package Related Item from the drop- down list.
 Each selection reveals a unique set of options.
-String Field Click to activate the Text Entry Tool and create a text string message.
+String Field Click do activate the Text Entry Tool and create a text string message.
 This option is available when Item Type > Text String has been selected.
 Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.
 Code Related Items Select a code related item from those available in the drop-down list.
 This option is available when Item Type > Code Related Item has been selected.
 The Code Related Items can be associated to a specific programmed code or group label depending on the Code Combination selection.
-Selections Include: Barcode: Barcode data Barcode Length: Number of characters in code • Read Bitmap: 32-bit mask indicating which scanner in the network has read the code (when character <1> is present in the related position) Total Read Count: Indicates how many times the code has been read by all scanners present in the network during the same reading phase Read Count (by device): Indicates the number of times the code has been read by one specific scanner present in the network during the reading phase (selectable among those present) X Position: X coordinate for the code that was read Y Position: Y coordinate for the code that was read Z Position: Z coordinate for the code that was read Code Identifier: Indicates type of code that was read Code Direction: Indicates if the code has been read either from either the start character or the stop character Code Distance: Indicates the distance to the code that was read Decode Mode: Indicates if the code has been read using Linear or Reconstruction (ACR) reading mode referred to the single characters in a code when the device is reading in Reconstruction mode.
-This Item can be used as Code Quality Index
+Selections Include: Barcode: Barcode data Barcode Length: Number of characters in code • Read Bitmap: 32-bit mask indicating which scanner in the network has read the code (when character <1> is present in the related position) • Total Read Count: Indicates how many times the code has been read by al scanners present in the network during the same reading phase • Read Count (by device): Indicates the number of times the code has been read by one specific scanner present in the network during the reading phase (selectable among those present) • X Position: X coordinate for the code that was read • Y Position: Y coordinate for the code that was read • Z Position: Z coordinate for the code that was read Code Identifier: Indicates type of code that was read • Code Direction: Indicates if the code has been read either from either the start character or the stop character Code Distance: Indicates the distance to the code that was read • Decode Mode: Indicates if the code has been read using Linear o Reconstruction (ACR) reading mode